-\paragraph{A high-dimensional Bermudan max-call benchmark example} In this subsection we test the algorithm in Framework~\ref{algo:general} on the example of pricing the Bermudan max-call option from the example in Subsection~\ref{sec:max_std} in a case with 5000 underlying stocks.
-All {\sc Python} codes corresponding to this example were run in single precision (float32) on a NVIDIA Tesla P100 GPU with 1328~MHz core clock and 16~GB HBM2 memory with 1408~MHz clock rate.
+\paragraph{A high-dimensional Bermudan max-call benchmark example} In this subsection, we test the algorithm of Framework~\ref{algo:general} on the example of pricing the Bermudan max-call option from the example in Subsection~\ref{sec:max_std} in a case with 5000 underlying stocks.
+All {\sc Python} source codes corresponding to this example were run in single precision (float32) on a NVIDIA Tesla P100 GPU.

 Assume Framework~\ref{algo:examples-setting}, let $ r = 0.05 = 5 \% $, $ \delta = 0.1 = 10\% $, $ \beta = 0.2 = 20 \% $, $ K = 100 $, let $ \mathbb{F} = ( \mathbb{F}_t )_{ t \in [0,T] } $ be the filtration generated by $ X $, and assume for all $ m, j \in \N $, $ n \in \{ 0, 1, \ldots, N \} $, $ i \in \{ 1, \ldots, d \} $, $ s \in [ 0, T ] $, $ x = ( x_1, \ldots, x_d ) \in \R^d $ that $ T = 3 $, $ d = 5000 $, $ N = 9 $, $ J_0 = 2^{20} $, $ J_m = 1024 $, $ \varepsilon = 10^{-8} $, $ \gamma_m = 10^{ -2 } \, \mathbbm{1}_{ [ 1, 2000 ] }(m) + 10^{ -3 } \, \mathbbm{1}_{ ( 2000, 4000 ] }(m) + 10^{ -4 } \, \mathbbm{1}_{ ( 4000, \infty ) }(m) $, $ \xi_i = 100 $, $ \mu( x ) = ( r - \delta ) \, x $, $ \sigma(x) = \beta \operatorname{diag}( x_1, \dots, x_d ) $, that